top of page

 GotG Xbox

-Guardians of the Galaxy for Xbox Series X
+Guardians of the Galaxy on Xbox Series X

-I find gameplay & storytelling to always be at odds, as seen here.
-Some good but underdeveloped gameplay ideas buried under a mountain worth of walking & dialog trees.
-Lacks polish & has terrible video-gamey over baked character designs.
+I find gameplay and storytelling to always be at odds and this is no differnent unfortunately.
+Some good but underdeveloped gameplay ideas are buried under a mountain of walking and dialog trees.
+Its polished but has bothersome video-gamey over baked character designs.

 Release: Oct 26, 2021